Scarabaeus1031/NEXAH/ENGINE/analysis/field_decomposition/mathematical_foundation.md

 - trajectories are treated as probes of structure
 - cost is constructed from simulated motion
 - navigation emerges from this constructed field
+- stability is measured directly from trajectory divergence

 The contribution is therefore:

 → not new mathematics,
-→ but a structured way to extract geometry and navigation from known systems
+→ but a structured way to extract **geometry, navigation, and stability** from known systems

 ---